-In today’s hi-tech and industrialized society, the mere glance of the handmade and eco-friendly products lifts our tired spirits.
-Especially, obtaining the authentic and local handicraft gives us the pleasure, nowhere to be found.
-In Nepal, especially in Kathmandu valley, the tradition of craftsmanship is still preserved, thanks to the close-knit Newar (Indo-Burmic in origin believed to be natives of Kathmandu valley) communities who have been practicing it since many centuries.
+In today’s hi-tech and industrialized society, the mere glance of handmade and eco-friendly products lifts our tired spirits.
+Especially, obtaining the authentic and local handicraft gives us pleasure, nowhere to be found.
+In Nepal, especially in Kathmandu valley, the tradition of craftsmanship is still preserved, thanks to the close-knit Newar (Indo-Burmic in origin believed to be natives of Kathmandu valley) communities who have been practicing it for many centuries.
 So, there is still the chance to feel the originality and the local-ness in the variety of handicrafts.

-Widely considered to be the pride of Nepal, Dhaka is the local textile which has been widely used as Nepali Cap (dhakatopi), blouse and shirts (kamij).
-During festivities of Newar and hilly people, women can be seen in colourful Dhaka attire that captures anyone’s eye.
+Widely considered to be the pride of Nepal, Dhaka is the local textile that has been widely used as Nepali Cap (Dhaka topi), blouse, and shirts (Kamij).
+During festivities of Newar and hilly people, women can be seen in colorful Dhaka attire that captures anyone’s eye.
 Believed to be originated from western hills, today, Dhaka represents the identity of Nepalese.

 Woolen, hemp, felt, and cotton goods

-If you travel on the alleys of Thamel or Patan, you can clearly observe the bags made up of hemp, or the scarfs made up of silk with an art crafted by skilled artisans.
+If you travel on the alleys of Thamel or Patan, you can clearly observe the bags made up of hemp, or the scarfs made up of silk with art crafted by skilled artisans.
 Not to miss, woolen products such as jackets, pullovers, ponchos, mufflers, hats, gloves, and socks are textile handicrafts found in Nepal.
-And after 2006/7, the products of felt (somewhat like woollen are in optimum demand.)
+And after 2006/7, the products of felt (somewhat like woolen are in optimum demand.)

-It consists of woodcraft, stone craft, metal craft, silver jewelry, leather goods, thangka/paubha (religion-based paintings), bone and horn products, handmade paper products, incense, ceramics items, bamboo products, and plastic items.
+It consists of woodcraft, stone craft, metal craft, silver jewelry, leather goods, Thangka/Paubha (religion-based paintings), bone and horn products, handmade paper products, incense, ceramics items, bamboo products, and plastic items.

 Maybe one of the oldest and popular handicrafts in Nepal, Woodcraft has been practiced by Silpakar (woodcarvers), the distinguished clan of Newar.
-Various products made out of wood can be found in Nepal which includes the miniature statues, and the tools for daily use crafted by skilled artisans.
+Various products made out of wood can be found in Nepal which includes miniature statues, and tools for daily use crafted by skilled artisans.

 Silver jewelry is one of the most exported handicrafts from Nepal.
-The skilled artisans who are the member of Shakya and Bajracharya (Silversmiths) have been exploiting their talent and crafting the fabulous silverware.
+The skilled artisans who are the member of Shakya and Bajracharya (Silversmiths) have been exploiting their talent and crafting fabulous silverware.

-These products can be considered as the recent addition to the Nepalese handicraft.
+These products can be considered as a recent addition to the Nepalese handicraft.
 After the introduction of the concept of recycling and reusing of the materials citing the environmental concern, various useful products are made out of paper and plastics.

 There are some locally owned and charitable online stores who want to keep the tradition of Handicraft alive in the country by spending a certain amount of their revenue in social sectors of backward communities.
-One can, easily, from her apartment in Sydney or Chicago can get handicraft items on her door without much hassle and delivery charge in today’s high sophisticated world.
+One can, easily, from her apartment in Sydney or Chicago can get handicraft items on her door without much hassle and delivery charge in today’s highly sophisticated world.